Pavel-research/raml-typesystem-shapes/README.md

     description: string
 ```

----

-## Conversion from the model to shape:

-Conversion from the model to shape is defined when system knows how to fill all properties
-of shape type.
+Now let's talk about how callable transforms instance of the `NewTaskData` into the instance of the task:

 We use following algorithm to perform a conversion which is performed for every property
-of shape type.
+of source type.

-1. If domain model has a property with a same name exists: check if the system knows how to transform value of this
+1. If target type has a property with a same name exists: check if the system knows how to transform value of this
-property into value of the shape property.
+property into value of the target property.
 If transformation is undefined then whole conversion of model instance to
-shape instance can not be executed
+target instance can not be executed

-2. If shape property has an annotation `property` and this annotation values is the name of the property
+2. Else if target property has an annotation `property` and this annotation values is the name of the property
-of domain class, or qualified name of the property of the domain class, then: check if the system knows how to transform value of this
+of domain class, or qualified name of the property of the source type, then: check if the system knows how to transform value of this
-property into value of the shape property.
+property into value of the target property.
 If transformation is undefined then whole conversion of model instance to
 shape instance can not be executed

+3. If target property value has a default it is initialized into it's default value, if target is an array and if it is a required property
+it is initialized into empty array, if target is has an object type and it is required it is initialized into empty instance of
+target type *(using the same scheme as for property value)*, otherwise it stays undefined.

 Value conversion is executed by the following algorithm: